ivansible/linux/roles/lin-ssh/README.md

 This role will perform additional ssh configuration: harden permissions, disable interactive ssh passwords etc.
-Please note that since SSH port should be enabled in firewall *early*, that task has been performed by the `lin-system` role rather than here.
+Please note that since SSH port should be enabled in firewall *early*, that task has been performed by the `lin-core` role rather than here.

 ## Requirements